-Mountain Manor Guest House Accommodation – Cape Town City
+Mountain Manor Guest House and Executive Suites – Cape Town City

 Corporate Social Investment

 SCHOOL TURNAROUND FOUNDATION

 1 Barnstaple Road, Wynberg, Cape Town, Ph.
 021-7612842

 - The SCHOOL TURNAROUND FOUNDATION (STF) is a not for profit, public benefit education organisation committed to improving learner outcomes in all schools in South Africa.

 - Our School Turn-around Foundation has developed a turn-around methodology to address this severe crisis in education from cradle to career to citizenship.
 This methodology has shown great promise in a number of provinces towards nurturing excellence in terms of school functionality and improving learner outcomes.
 It is very different from traditional school improvement strategies in that it challenges schools to think and act very differently in terms of realising the “dreams” of every learner so that target setting becomes meaningful.